 When we were in Kuala Lumpur, locals asked us where we were going next in our travels.
-When we replied that our next stop was Penang, they all said, “Oh, you’re going to food heaven.”
+We replied that our next stop was Penang and they said, “Oh, you’re going to food heaven.”
 In Penang, it was the same: everyone refers to the place as food heaven.
 Penang comes by its food culture honestly.
 With a mash-up of people from China, India, Thailand, and Malaysia, there are strong cultural and food influences from across the region.
 In addition to this, Penang has a long history as a place that grows and trades spices, from pepper to nutmeg to clove and beyond.
-Its impressive food culture, that has been built over time, relies on the use of specific ingredients and techniques, and even well-seasoned woks and pans that have been passed down from one generation to the next.
+Its impressive food culture has been built over time and relies on the use of specific ingredients, techniques, and even well-seasoned woks and pans that have been passed down from one generation to the next.

 The one food item that we cannot recommend is Durian.
 We had never heard of Durian before coming to Malaysia.
 It is a local fruit that has an unusual smell and taste, described by one friend as smelling like death and garbage.
 It is found offensive by so many people that it is prohibited to take Durian on a plane.
 It is, oddly enough, however, a popular item in the area.
 Foods made using Durian are available in shops and stands all over town.
 It’s possible to buy Durian ice cream, Durian pancakes, Durian candy, or Durian cream puffs.
 John and I bought – and shared – a single Durian cream puff, mostly just to see what all the fuss was about, and immediately regretted it.
 The unpleasant and persistent Durian taste stayed in our mouths for hours, despite only eating one small bite.

 George Town: Come for the food, stay for fun